 I have talked to hundreds of addicts over the last ten years, many been brainwashed in the face of health authorities, doctors, relatives, treatment institutions etc., who say that the disease is self-inflicted.
 Therefore, unfortunately, I hear many addicts say they are to blame and perceive themselves as losers.
 Of course, patients who have been in institutions many times without successful results will feel shameful and miserable.
 Unfortunately, most users manipulated by the environment to carry out treatments that in more than 90% of the cases will not lead to a behavioural change of the individual.

-Epigenetic research shows that drug addiction or alcoholism are not self-inflicted
+Epigenetic research shows that drug addiction or alcoholism is not self-inflicted

 Now researchers in biology and human DNA have found the connections in substance and illness, due to epigenetic (environmental) conditions, interpretation of DNA codes reads differently, stress, abuse, etc. especially early in pregnancy and during the first three years of childhood is crucial shows comprehensive studies.
 The epigenetic factors correspond to important human and ethical principles in many religions and philosophy, not least Darwin’s theories of man, evolutions by random mutations and nature’s way of survival.